OMIndependent/quswan/src/liveblogs/tob/tob63.md

 Eleanor retorts that that's not true.
 Her outlook on malakhim's changed because she sees Laphicet as a little brother to her...

-<strong>Velvet:</strong> "She's all talk.
+**Velvet:** "She's all talk.
 Don't believe her."
 She's getting protective of him.
 Eleanor throws Velvet's previous remark back at her face.

 Magilou adds more fuel to the fire.

-<strong>Magilou:</strong> "Oooh!
+**Magilou:** "Oooh!
 Two sisters struggling for the affections of their brother.
 Eeeny, teeny, candlestick!
 Which one will [Laphicet] pick?"

 Laphicet prefers an older brother.
 Maybe he should be Rokurou's younger brother...